tthorntone/AdNauseam-Wiki/Install-AdNauseam-on-Chromium-based-browsers.md

 #### Manual Install in Developer Mode
 1. Download the latest [adnauseam-chromium.zip](https://github.com/dhowe/AdNauseam/releases/latest/download/adnauseam-chromium.zip) file from the [releases page](https://github.com/dhowe/AdNauseam/releases/latest)
-2. Extract the zip file to a folder where it can remain after install.
+2. Extract the zip file to a folder where it can remain after install

-&nbsp; &nbsp; &nbsp; _Warning: Do not delete this folder after the install or the extension will be disabled._
+&nbsp; &nbsp; &nbsp; _Warning: Do not delete this folder after install or the extension will be disabled_

 3. In the Chrome menu, click Windows > Extensions or type chrome://extensions/ in the address bar
 4. Make sure the 'Developer Mode' checkbox is ticked
 5. Click 'Load unpacked extension' and go to the folder from step 1.
-Make sure you select the folder with the name 'adnauseam.chromium' (without a version number).
+Make sure you select the folder with the name 'adnauseam.chromium' (without a version number)
-6. If you have previously exported your ads, you can retrieve them now
+6. If you have previously exported your ads, you can [retrieve them now](#retrieve-your-saved-data)

 <br>